An Irrational-slope Thompson's Group: Normal Form

 where $u'$ is the same word as $u$ but with all subscripts lowered by 2.

 These two types of reductions are the only possible obstructions for the uniqueness of the seminormal form, as we will show next.
-Hence, we define a normal form as a word which is not allowed to have any of these possible reductions.
+We define a normal form as a word which is not allowed to have any of these possible reductions.

-\begin{defn} A word $w$ is said to be in \emph{normal form} if it is in seminormal form and, in addition, for all $i$ we have: \begin{enumerate} \item If $a_i$ and $b_i$ are both nonzero, then at least one of $a_{i+1}, b_{i+1}, \epsilon_{i}, \epsilon_{i+1}$ is nonzero. \item If $w$ contains a subword of the form $x_iy_ix_{i+2}ux_{i+1}^{-1}x_i^{-1}$, then $u$ contains a generator with index either $i+1$ or $i+2$. \end{enumerate} \end{defn} As said before, these conditions are best understood in terms of tree-pair diagrams.
+\begin{defn} A word $w$ is said to be in \emph{normal form} if it is in seminormal form and, in addition, for all $i$ we have: \begin{enumerate} \item If $a_i$ and $b_i$ are both nonzero, then at least one of $a_{i+1}, b_{i+1}, \epsilon_{i}, \epsilon_{i+1}$ is nonzero. \item If $w$ contains a subword of the form $x_iy_ix_{i+2}ux_{i+1}^{-1}x_i^{-1}$, then $u$ contains a generator with index either $i+1$ or $i+2$. \end{enumerate} \end{defn} As previously noted, these conditions are best understood in terms of tree pair diagrams.
 The first condition, as for $F$, corresponds to matching exposed carets that can be eliminated.
 The second condition corresponds to a situation in which two basic moves result in matching exposed carets.
 This is illustrated in Figure \ref{normform}.